-Disability Living Allowance (DLA) for adults was a benefit for people aged under 65 who had problems walking, moving around outdoors safely, or looking after themselves.
-It is not the same as Disability Living Allowance for children (see pages 148 to 149).
+Disability Living Allowance (DLA) for adults was a benefit for people aged under 65 who had problems:

+- walking

+- moving around outdoors safely

+- looking after themselves.

+It is not the same as Disability Living Allowance for children (see pages 150 to 152).

-Disability Living Allowance (DLA) for adults has now been replaced by Personal Independence Payment (PIP) - see pages 48 to 62.
-If you are making a new claim and are aged between 16 and State Pension age (see pages 94 to 96), you must apply for PIP instead.
+DLA for adults has now been replaced by Personal Independence Payment (PIP) - see pages 49 to 61.
+If you are making a new claim and are aged between 16 and State Pension age, you must apply for PIP instead.